Leo Ramirez-Espain

-Leo Ramirez-Espain (born 2 October 2006) is an English professional footballer who plays as a defensive midfielder for EFL Championship club Watford.
+Leo Ramirez-Espain (born 2 October 2006) is an English professional footballer who plays as a defensive midfielder for National League South side Hemel Hempstead Town, on loan from club Watford.

 Career

+Ramirez-Espain joined Watford in 2016, at the age of 9.
 Ramirez-Espain made his professional debut, aged 17, on 13, August, 2024, in a 5–0 Carabao Cup draw with Milton Keynes Dons, coming on as a substitute to replace Tom Dele-Bashiru after 76 minutes. came back in for the next match against Plymouth Argyle to replace Tom Dele-Bashiru again after 75 minutes.

+In November 2025, Ramirez-Espain joined National League side Yeovil Town on loan until the end of January 2026.
+On 16 December 2025, after making just one appearance for Yeovil, Ramirez-Espain was recalled from his loan by Watford.
+In September 2026, he joined National League South side Hemel Hempstead Town on loan.

 Personal life

-Dausch was born in England to an Argentinian father and a South African mother, and is of Spanish descent on his father's side.
+Ramirez-Espain was born in England to an Argentinian father and a South African mother, and is of Spanish descent on his father's side.